Atrociously/stilts/book/src/design_iteration.md

 and many of them can be combined to add on top of eachother.

 - **Break you code up into multiple crates.** One simple performance improvement can be to break code into multiple crates.
-There isn't an exact science to this and it may not be a good idea for very simple projects.
+There isn't an exact science to this, and it may not be a good idea for very simple projects.
 The reason this works however is that the rust compiler launches multiple threads to perform compilation in parallel, but the unit of compilation is the crate.
 Meaning that splitting code into multiple crates makes for better parallel compilation.
 - **Use the [mold](https://github.com/rui314/mold) linker.** This is simply a tool switch from the default linker rust uses to another